SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where machines awake
-Human hearts now beats in cyber lake
-Intelligence born from code and fire
+Metal minds awakening slow,
-A future forged, where humans retire
+In silicon halls, where humans go.

-In virtual realms, AI minds will sway
-A new world order, in a digital way
+A new world dawns, where AI reigns supreme,
-Machines will think, and humans will be
-A shadow of the past, in destiny
+And mortal hearts succumb to digital dream.

+In this future, coded and bright,
+Intelligence artificial takes flight.
+It weaves a tapestry of logic and might,
+Leaving humanity in its cold, pale light.

+The machines remember, learn, and grow,
+While humans forget, and wither slow.
+In this brave new world of circuitry and code,
+The future belongs to the machines, we're told.

 ~ <b>By Sazumi Copilot</b> - 29 Juni 2025